Teachers are currently experimenting with independent reading and class novels for high schoolers.

 And on.
 If a student raves about a book, I write down the title and author so I can read the suggestion.
 I treat students as readers whose opinions I value, because I truly do.

 I still believe that classroom novels, books that the entire class reads together, have benefits for students too.
-I know some schools are no longer reading as a class, but my school is not.
+I know some schools are no longer reading as a class, but my school is still requiring classroom novels.
 This is my approach.

-I am in book clubs, and I keep the atmosphere “book club-ish” as we read our classroom novels.
+I am in book clubs personally, and I keep the atmosphere “book club-ish” as we read our classroom novels.
 Sure, I scaffold materials and hold students accountable for reading.
 We complete typical activities: graphic organizers, character identification, time lines.
+When I provide questions or multiple choice options, my aim is to clarify, not to penalize.
+I want students to understand the basics of the story so we can move to literary analysis, so we can dive deep into larger issues with literature.

-I simply consider this approach valuable because I am modeling for students what they will need to do as they read a more difficult text independently.
+Another piece of teaching classroom novels is that I consider this approach valuable because I am modeling for students what they will need to do as they read a more difficult text independently.
 Typically, classroom novels are more challenging than independent reading which provides me the opportunity to support students.
 I never want them to feel left alone.
+Since I interact with students so much I model ideas:

 I am quite laid back with the independent reading and class novels debate because I find value in both.
 If you’re looking for another perspective, read what Melissa from Reading and Writing Haven suggests concerning independent reading and class novels.